-Hurricane Oscar Makes Landfall in the Bahamas and Heads Toward Cuba
+Hurricane Oscar Makes Landfall in the Bahamas and Heads toward Cuba

 The National Hurricane Center in Miami said the storm's center arrived on Great Inagua island.
-It is expected to produce a dangerous storm surge that could produce significant coastal flooding there and in other areas of the southeastern Bahamas.
-Two to four inches of rainfall are expected, with isolated amounts of up to six inches.
+It is expected to produce a dangerous storm surge that could translate into significant coastal flooding there and in other areas of the southeastern Bahamas.
+Two to four inches of rainfall are expected, with isolated areas seeing up to six inches.

-Forecasters said five to 10 inches of rain, and even isolated amounts of up to 15 inches, are expected across eastern Cuba through Tuesday.
+Forecasters said five to 10 inches of rain are expected across eastern Cuba through Tuesday, with some isolated locations getting up to 15 inches.

 Oscar formed Saturday off the coast of the Bahamas and brushed past the Turks and Caicos islands to the south.